As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 Bench Press: 34 reps of 225 lbs

-When looking at JJ Watt it’s sometimes hard to believe he actually plays football and is not a star of the World’s Strongest Man Competition on ESPN Classic.
-When Watt’s not winning NFL Defensive Player of the Year awards or helping raise $41.6M for Houston’s Hurricane Relief Fund, he’s in the weight room.
-While his athleticism doesn’t match up to that of Barkley or Garrett, he certainly outshines them in pure strength.
+When looking at JJ Watt it’s sometimes hard to believe he actually played football and wasn’t a star of the World’s Strongest Man Competition on ESPN Classic.
+When Watt wasn’t winning NFL Defensive Player of the Year awards or helping raise $41.6M for Houston’s Hurricane Relief Fund, he was in the weight room.
+Until his retirement in 2022, he was a easy contended for that strongest NFL player top spot.

 Watt put up big numbers at the NFL Combine with 34 reps on the bench press.
 While that number is impressive, it’s important to know Watt never skips a leg day.
 JJ’s warm-up squat is a measly 600 pounds before squatting 700 pounds.
 That’s what many would call big boy weight, folks.